 Open forum discussion based upon Journal Entries and any other topics important to interns.

-Read the posted articles and review and answer the posted questions prior to Week 6 – Keehn, J. How to Find a Good Doctor: 9 steps to help you find the right doctor for you and your family.
+Read the posted articles and review and answer the posted questions in Discussion Forum #3 prior to Week 6 – Keehn, J. How to Find a Good Doctor: 9 steps to help you find the right doctor for you and your family.
 Consumer Reports on Health, 2014.

-Week 66: Finding Quality Healthcare Providers and Referrals OCTOBER 8
+Week 6: Finding Quality Healthcare Providers and Referrals FEBRUARY 4

-Discuss Week 55’s readings using the following questions:
+Forum #3 - Discuss Week 5’s readings using the following questions:

 What did you think of the resources posted?